SchwarzIT/crystal-map/README.md

 * No performance loss - all entities are being generated during compile time.

-* No more string-based map modifications - the framework also generates constants for usage in views.
+* No more string-based map modifications - the framework also generates constants for usage in views or queries.

 * Entities updates can be performed with a fluent API